DETAILED ACTION

 Regarding claim 8, Liu teaches all of the following elements:

-The secondary battery according to claim 1, wherein a tab located on the first surface of the first transfer sheet and a tab located on the second surface of the first transfer sheet have equal or unequal lengths, and the tab located on the first surface of the first transfer sheet and the tab located on the second surface of the first transfer sheet have the same or different number of layers.
+The secondary battery according to claim 1, wherein the first tab located on the first surface of the first transfer sheet and the third tab located on the second surface of the first transfer sheet have equal or unequal lengths, and the tab located on the first surface of the first transfer sheet and the tab located on the second surface of the first transfer sheet have the same or different number of layers.
 (The first and third tab of Liu, both attached to the surface of transfer sheet 41, are depicted as having both an equal length and an equal number of layers, thus meeting all of the additional limitations of claim 8.)

 Regarding claim 9, Liu teaches all of the following elements: